-Twenty vehicles - mobile surgeries and station waggons - have been presented to Ivory Coast for use in combating leprosy.
+Background: Twenty vehicles - mobile surgeries and station waggons - have been presented to Ivory Coast for use in combating leprosy.
 They were bought with funds raised in France, Belgium, Italy, Luxembourg and Canada by committees of the Foundation Raoul Follereau.
 This foundation has now bought a total of sixty vehicles for the fight against leprosy in Ivory Coast.
 They are distributed throughout the interior.

 At the handing-over ceremony for the latest vehicles, the foundation was represented by M. Jean de Curton, who is Director General of SARI Peugeot - makers of the vehicles.
 The Ivory Coast Government was represented by Dr. Felix Serie, Director General of Health.

 SYNOPSIS: The Ministry of Health in the Ivory Coast is constantly involved with one of the world's most feared diseases - leprosy.

 But these vehicles will help in the fight to contain the disease.